LanguageOfStress/language-of-stress-theory/theory/Solving_The_Hard_Problem.md

 **STRESS (TOPOGRAPHICAL DISTORTION):** The phenomenal pressure created when tension is weighted by the brain's interpretation of its significance and its relevance to the Archetype of Self.
 Determined by: Deviation × Rigidity × Interpretation × Self-Relevance.
 Valenced — can be aversive (threatening coherence) or appetitive (motivating pursuit of an ideal).
 The magnitude of the stress *is* the magnitude of phenomenal urgency.

-**RELIEF:** The resolution of topographical distortion/stress — the phenomenal experience when a deviation is closed, an archetype is restored, or a goal is achieved.
-The mechanism by which the brain substantiates positive value.
-Relief from aversive stress feels calming; relief from appetitive stress (eustress) feels validating or invigorating.
+**RELIEF:** The resolution of stress (or topographical distortion) — the phenomenal experience when a deviation is closed, an archetype is restored, or a goal is achieved.
+Relief is one half of the brain's epistemological mechanism: what relieves stress is substantiated as good; what sustains or intensifies stress is substantiated as bad.
+Together, stress and relief constitute how the brain discovers and maintains truth within the Value Topography.
+The character of relief depends on what it resolves: relief from aversive stress feels calming or reassuring; relief from eustress feels validating or invigorating.

 **VALUE TOPOGRAPHY:** The comprehensive mapping of all archetypes, their rigidities, and their relationships; the subjective "landscape" through which all experience is filtered.
 This is your entire framework of what matters and why.